 - Remove the pan with the broccoli and cover to keep hot.
 Remove the pan with the chicken and keep covered.
 Remove the rack and set aside.
 If the potatoes have a lot of liquid, turn the sear/sauté on and burn most of it off before adding cream and butter.

-- Add 2 Tbsp of cream and remaining 1 Tbsp of butter to the potatoes and mash with a hand masher that is safe for the non-stick pot.
-Add additional 1 Tbsp of cream and 1 Tbsp of butter if needed.
+- Add 2 tablespoon of cream and remaining 1 tablespoon of butter to the potatoes and mash with a hand masher that is safe for the non-stick pot.
+Add additional 1 tablespoon of cream and 1 tablespoon of butter if needed.
 Season to taste.

 - Serve & Enjoy